Add the ability to Name Pages

 We build all our digital ads in indesign.
 20 pages at 20 unique sizes.
 When we export to jpegs, we have to go and manually name every single image with the file name.

-It would be nice is we could tag the file dimensions to each page and have this information export as a suffix tot he original file name.
+It would be nice if we could tag the file dimensions to each page and have this information export as a suffix to the original file name.

 i.e. 0000-Client Code-'600x600', 0000-Client Code-'1280x760'